esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/06-agile-in-research.md

 {: .discussion}

 ### Uncertainty Challenge
-When doing science, the time required to implement a solution is ambiguous and depends on unknowns such as outcomes of investigations and experiments or data availability.
+Scientific research is all about discovering the unknown.
+This makes the work predictably unpredictable to an enourmous extent.
+The development time of a certain part of the research can range from "already solved by someone else" to "impossible to solve".
+Also the requirements can suddenly change by 90 degrees based on the outcomes of a different part of the research project or the availability of data.
 #### Solutions:
 - **Use *spikes***: The team could create *spikes*: items in the backlog that provide time for research and discovery.